The Complete Guide To Parunthumala Trek- The Unexplored Lands Of Kerala

 Parunthumala trek has not yet been marked on the internet, by trekkers and travelers, was an exciting invitation: that here is a mountain untrodden and unkissed by nature explorers, at least most of them.
 For a forest, being unmarked on Google is a boon; its ecosystem, in many ways, lies protected from the public gaze and graze, as nature expeditions are often irresponsibly unnatural, nowadays.
 That the wilderness has to remain intact, unaffected by human intervention, as far as possible, neither littered with plastic waste nor splattered with left-over food.

-This trek in Kerala does not just take through a wide range of natural beauty but also introduces you to a beautiful culture.
+This trek in Kerala does not just take you through a wide range of natural beauty but also introduces you to a beautiful culture.

 A week back, we climbed Parunthumala – Eagle hills, one might translate – guided by a tribal forest conservationist and a forest range officer.
 These charming mountain ranges fall in the Northern Nilambur division of the Kerala forest department in the Western Ghats, classified as “vested forest”.
-The trek was organised by the nature club of MBL Media School, Calicut.
-The group was in fact pretty large – around 35 media students, boys and girls, overflowing with energy and vigour.
+The trek was organized by the nature club of MBL Media School, Calicut.
+The group was in fact pretty large – around 35 media students, boys and girls, overflowing with energy and vigor.
 Full of love and warmth.
 However, silence is the best companion when you are deeply into the woods.
 No language is sufficient to get you along the primitive purity that a wilderness generously gifts.
 There, no conversation is complete unless it is through tears.
 In silence, we share more to ourselves, we spread out more, convey from soul to soul, and we unlearn more through listening.
 The forest has had endless rhythms to go through; perhaps, hardly available at other places.
 So, walk silently, slowly, deeply.
 As Tagore said, “be still my heart, these trees are prayers.”
 Sensitivity is a gift you find within yourself.

 The long path to walk was more important than the final destination, as always.
 In terms of quantity, we walked only nine kilometers to reach the top, but hard and tiring.
 Painful and rewarding.
-Often you face steep and cliff-y rocks, the sticks are not enough to support.
+Often you face steep and cliffy rocks, the sticks are not enough to support.
 Muddy deciduous forests easily deceive you to skid down.
 This path has almost all types of forests to cover: wild grassland with tall grasses that hide the lean pathways, marshland, evergreen and deciduous forests.

 You take rest here and there, drink from the montane streams.
 You look at eternity sitting on an isolated high rock.
 The path takes more than four hours – depending on the way you walk, to reach the top of the hill.
 On top was a greenish meadow, marshy at places.
 There was a cold, rejuvenating stream waiting.
 The water tasted sweet, very refreshing, in spite of the cold.
 It might have been through the roots and leaves of several medicinal plants.
 The forest usually does not tire you.
 You wouldn’t feel very hungry, either.
 The wilderness feeds you through its immensely diverse ecological resources, gives you a constant embrace of freshness, it fills your soul and body by using all senses.